-To generate conversation keys, we concatenate the source and destination addresses to form 64 bits of plaintext that are encrypted with K_V .
-Endpoint keys are made by concatenating the source or destination address, 32 zero bits, and a unique byte; the resulting plaintext is encrypted with K_V .
+To generate conversation keys, we concatenate the source and destination addresses to form 64 bits of plaintext that are encrypted with $K_V$ .
+Endpoint keys are made by concatenating the source or destination address, 32 zero bits, and a unique byte; the resulting plaintext is encrypted with $K_V$ .
 The unique byte ensures that duplicate conversation and endpoint keys are never generated.
 See Appendix A for a detailed description of the key generation algorithm.

 Based on our experiments, we believe that our new algorithm meets all requirements.
-However, the final requirement seems to be the most difficult; while we have met our performance requirements for the current generation vault, key generation and key scheduling may prove to be a bottleneck when we scale to a 100 Mbps vault, and some form of keyschedule caching may be required.
+However, the final requirement seems to be the most difficult; while we have met our performance requirements for the current generation vault, key generation and key scheduling may prove to be a bottleneck when we scale beyond 100 Mbps, and some form of key-schedule caching may be required.

-3.4 Encryption Algorithms
+3.4.
+Encryption algorithms